 Dr. Silva's primary expertise lies in the fields of ocular telehealth for diabetic retinopathy, ultrawide field (UWF) retinal imaging and electronic medical record review.
-Dr. Silva has contributed 63 scientific publications with 24 original articles (16 as either first or last author), 10 study group publications, 20 review articles, 2 clinical guidelines and 9 book chapters.
-His work and efforts have been recognized with 10 national and international awards that include Young Clinician Award from the Center for Integration of Medicine and Innovative Technology and Eleanor and Miles Shore 50th Anniversary Fellowship Program for Scholars in Medicine, Harvard Medical School.
-He has been recognized by Philippine President Benigno S. Aquino III as one of The Outstanding Young Men Awardee for Medicine in 2013 and the Presidential Award for Filipinos Overseas in 2014.
-Dr. Silva directs telemedicine and retinal imaging research programs that has led to collaborative efforts in Philippines with Joslin and the Diabetic Retinopathy Research Network (DRCR.net).
+Dr. Silva has contributed 79 scientific publications with 26 original articles (17 as either first or last author), 16 study group publications, 25 review articles, 2 clinical guidelines and 9 book chapters.
+His work and efforts have been recognized with 20 national and international awards that include Young Clinician Award from the Center for Integration of Medicine and Innovative Technology and Eleanor and Miles Shore 50th Anniversary Fellowship Program for Scholars in Medicine, Harvard Medical School.
+He has been recognized by Philippine President Benigno S. Aquino III as one of The Outstanding Young Men Awardees for Medicine in 2013 and the Presidential Award for Filipinos Overseas in 2014.
+Dr. Silva directs telemedicine and retinal imaging research programs that have led to collaborative efforts in the Philippines with Joslin and the Diabetic Retinopathy Research Network (DRCR.net).
 Presently, the Philippine reading center is prospectively evaluating UWF angiograms and retrospectively evaluating optical coherence tomography scans from clinical trials conducted by DRCR.net.

-As assistant chief of telemedicine, Dr. Silva directs efforts of the Joslin Vision Network (JVN) in Boston, provides support to over 90 clinical sites through the Indian Health Service and develops collaborative efforts with both industry and clinical programs internationally.
+As Assistant Chief of Telemedicine, Dr. Silva directs efforts of the Joslin Vision Network (JVN) in Boston, provides support to over 90 clinical sites through the Indian Health Service and develops collaborative efforts with both industry and clinical programs internationally.
 Outcomes data derived from the JVN have led to key publications describing novel approaches to telemedicine and better understanding of telemedicine outcomes.
-These contributions include elucidating the role of imager evaluation at the time of telemedicine imaging and the evaluation of various automated and low light imagine systems.
+These contributions include elucidating the role of image evaluation at the time of telemedicine imaging and the evaluation of various automated and low light imaging systems.